About Jordan Wu a multidisciplinary product designer with a keen interest in human behaviors, economics, visual art, and engineering.

 • I have contributed to the design system development - interactive component and pattern library.

-• Most recently, I've expanded into AI-integrated design, working on an AI chat agent combined with search functions for platform navigation.
+• Lately I've expanded into AI-integrated design, working on an AI chat agent and intelligent search for platform navigation.

-• Currently I am experimenting with vibe coding to accelerate design iterations and prototyping
+• I am experimenting with vibe coding to accelerate design iterations and prototyping

-• My recent focus also has been on accessibility design—auditing interfaces and implementing remediations to meet WCAG 2.2 Level AA standards.
-This 2-year initiative resolved 90% of detected issues and led to securing a contract with Microsoft.
+• Accessibility design leadership—Spearheaded a 2-year audit and remediation initiative to meet WCAG 2.2 AA standards, resolving 90% of issues and securing a major contract with Microsoft.

 • I also serve as an accessibility champion in our design team and product domains, promoting best practices and facilitating accessibility training across teams.

-My journey into UX design began with my industrial design training, which led to recognition from the Industrial Designers Society of America and a U.S. design patent.
+My journey into UX design began with my industrial design training, which led to an award from the Industrial Designers Society of America, IDSA, and a U.S. design patent.
 It continues to shape how I approach interaction, service flows, and the broader product ecosystem.

 Working Style